Symmetry for Class 6

 cmo-symmetry-c6-4

-Example: Which of the following cards have two lines of symmetry?
+Example: Which of the following cards has two lines of symmetry?

 a) cmo-symmetry-c6-5